gne-ldh/nsps/docs/index.md

-# Enrolment for CATS training course?
+# Enrolment for CATS training course

 At the bottom of [https://ese.gndec.ac.in/nps/enrol/index.php?id=263](https://ese.gndec.ac.in/nps/enrol/index.php?id=263) enter enrolment key (it may ask for login, if you are not logged-in already).
 Select enrolment key from the table given